StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Methods

 \subsection{Pretraining Details}

-The pretraining dataset is a derived global attribute dataset spanning $\sim$8{,}000 locations (basins) over 40 years.
+The pretraining dataset is a derived global attribute dataset spanning $\sim$8{,}634 locations (basins) over 40 years.
 Variables were chosen to represent the key controls on fluxes of water, energy, momentum, sediment, and nutrients.
-A complete list of variables, their group assignments, and their sources is provided in Appendix~\ref{appendix:C}.
+A complete list of variables, their group assignments, and their sources is provided in Appendix ~\ref{appendix:C}.
+A visualization of the pretraining dataset coverage is provided in Appendix \ref{appendix:C} Figure ~\ref{fig:GLOBAL_data_distribution}.

-The CVGM is designed so variables with reciprocal or bidirectional causality are masked together, preventing them from acting as predictors for each other.
-Most groupings are straightforward, such as masking silt and clay percentages together.
-One exception is soil depth, which we classify as a terrain attribute since it is strongly tied to topographic derivations.
-By masking and reconstructing at the group level, the model is encouraged to capture cross-domain interactions, such as the coupling between soil texture and climate seasonality.
-While the grouped-masking strategy has sometimes been employed in multimodality AI models, we did not find it applied in earth foundation models like Terramind, Prithvi, or Aurora, which instead use random dropout, spatial patches, or future periods for masking.
-Our objective is a reconstruction loss on the masked slice of the sequence, normalized by variable-wise standard deviations when available and with per-variable weighting via a learnable weight vector.
+The cross-variable group masking (CVGM) scheme is designed so that variables with reciprocal or bidirectional relationships are masked together, preventing them from acting as direct predictors for one another.
+Most groupings are straightforward and common sense, such as masking silt and clay fractions jointly, while a few variables require domain-specific treatment; for example, soil depth is grouped with terrain attributes due to its strong dependence on topographic derivations.
+The complete set of variables and their group assignments is provided in Table ~\ref{tab:group_masking}.
+By masking and reconstructing variables at the group level, the model is encouraged to capture cross-domain interactions, such as couplings between soil texture and climate seasonality.